-The ECA will create and maintain an Export Control Procedures Manual (ECPM) detailing the specific procedures and requirements necessary to implement this Policy.
-(See CSU Export Control Website).
-Because federal export laws and regulations frequently change, the Empowered Official and the ECA shall have the authority and responsibility to address any issues of export control not addressed in this policy as they arise, and to implement and apply changes to the ECPM in furtherance of the best interests of the University.
+The ECA will create and maintain Secure and Global Research Procedures detailing the specific procedures and requirements necessary to implement this Policy.
+(See CSU Secure and Global Research Website).
+Because federal export laws and regulations frequently change, the Empowered Official and the ECA shall have the authority and responsibility to address any issues of export control not addressed in this policy as they arise, and to implement and apply changes to the SGRP in furtherance of the best interests of the University.

 The ECA is charged with determining whether or not an export license is required for the shipment of items, software, technology, and information outside of the United States.
 In order to determine if an export license is necessary, the individual preparing the shipment or transfer must provide the ECA with the following information:

 - Whether or not the item, software, technology, or information is proprietary or disclosure-restricted or otherwise possibly export controlled, and whether or not it resulted from fundamental research to which export controls do not apply;

 - The description of the tangible item, software, technology, or information;

 - The technical characteristics and specifications of the item, software, or information;